 At first, we were given seminars about the problems that we generally face during interviews and how to make our first impression the best by advising us regarding our resumes.
 Attending these seminars gave me a little confidence.
 Now was the turn for our mock interviews where I performed well.

 All my classmates and I were busy deciding in which field we are interested.
 After a lot of research, Marketing was what I wanted to do.
 In the second week of March, we got a list of companies which wanted to pick interns from our college.
 Some of these were SNL financial, Bajaj Finserv, Bajaj Allianz and Coco-Cola.

 My first interview was with Coco-Cola on 15th March 2014.
 I was the first candidate to get interviewed, so I was nervous hence couldn’t perform well and got rejected from Coco-Cola.
 My first performance shattered my confidence.
-Trying hard to collect myself again, I went for second company on my check list, Capital First.
+Trying hard to collect myself again, I went for the second company on my checklist, Capital First.
 I was on cloud nine when my interviewer announced that I am selected.
-Now I was really excited to join office.
+Now I was really excited to join the office.